What is Gestalt Therapy?

 - the advances in epigenetics, which highlighted the plasticity of the brain according to the environmental modifications.

-A gestalt-therapy session
+A Gestalt therapy session

 When in a Gestalt therapy session, the client together with the therapist explore what is problematic, interfering, blocking or lacking in client’s interaction with the environment.
 When the client is struggling to thrive in his/her personal or professional life, or is experiencing difficulties in relationships, Gestalt therapy helps to re-establish the “tools” that the client needs to step forward into or draw back in order to make a contact.